JimBobSquarePants/EFBootstrap/README.md

 # Wiring it up

-I only really use MVC so the instructions are written in that context however the classes should be compatible with any .NET product utilising the **System.Web.Caching.Cache** class.
+I only really use MVC so the instructions are written in that context however the classes should be compatible with any .NET 4 product.

 So....
-Lets imagine we are crating a blogging engine.
+Lets imagine we are creating a blog engine.
 I won't go into any detail on generating Code First Models as there is plenty of documentation out there.

 ## Sessions